global CommandQuestions regarding this article should be directed to the author at walter@ccnet.com.

 begins by marking each line that has a start-of-line point, which makes every line qualify.
 Next it goes to the first line and moves it up right after the fictitious line zero--a no-op, of course.
 But then it moves the second line to the same place, pushing the former first line down one position in the file.
 As it does the same with the third line, the fourth line, etcetera, it's changing the order of the lines to the exact opposite of the order they were in at the start.

-can run many commands:
+global can run many commands:

 You can put several commands on the line after a

-command and its search pattern.
+global command and its search pattern.
 After

-marking the appropriate lines, global
+marking the appropriate lines, global will then

 go to each marked line and run all of the commands you've